Die Hauptstadt, Capricorn

 Alice held up a hand.
 “Herr von Spiel, I believe it would be best if this situation wasn’t agitated.”
 She turned her gaze on Flannery and Scorpio.
 “I’m very well aware of how deep your reach goes, but I evaluated the Augen members.
 While their reasoning for supporting the Augen made sense with their backgrounds, this revolution is not—”

 “There you go again, Alice.”
 Scorpio sighed.
 “Always assuming that you’re right and that you know everything.
-You think that keeping a far distance from everything gives you an outsider’s perspective and the big picture?
+You think that keeping a far distance from everything gives you an outsider’s perspective and let’s you see the big picture?
 You’re wrong.
-You can’t even see the small details—”
+You’re too far that you can’t even see the small details—”

 Werner felt Atienna frown.